The Games We Never Talk About: Vektor Storm

 My search continued at the party premises as I was determined to find the game, boxed or just a pirated version, I eventually met a huge arcade fan (who stood playing Mortal Kombat in the arcade section at TG94) and I told him that I normally play this game with a one-button setup on the Amiga and he then looked at me like if I were insane and replied – WHAT, the Amiga has Mortal Kombat?

-I showed him a few games and scene demos I loved, but when I showed him one of my new starfield code examples and high res logo and tunnel Vektor zooms he said, oh! this reminds me of my favorite Amiga game – Vektor Storm.
+I showed him a few games and some scene demos I loved, but when I pulled up one of my Starfield code examples with a high-res logo and tunnel vector zooms, he exclaimed, ā€œOh!
+This reminds me of my favorite Amiga game—Vektor Storm.ā€

 “I Want It And I Want It Now!”

-Vektor Storm came out in 1992 and one of the reasons the game is pretty much unknown to most was the price tag of £29.99 (other and much more profiled titles was 19.99 and 25.99) according to Lemon Amiga, I have never seen the game in any shops and I’ve never held one either (other than Tommy’s box), and that annoys me a lot as the game is one of my all-time favorites.
+Vektor Storm came out in 1992 and one of the reasons the game is pretty much unknown to most was the price tag of Ā£29.99 (other and much more profiled titles was 19.99 and 25.99) according to Lemon Amiga, I have never seen the game in any shops and I’ve never held one either (other than Tommy’s box), and that annoys me a lot as the game is one of my all-time favorites.

-The advert above is another thing I feel that I’ve never seen in a mag either, but there were reviews in a few mags and the game got mediocre reviews and very little recognition.
+The advert above is another thing I feel that I’ve never seen in a mag either, but there were reviews in a few mags, and the game got mediocre reviews and very little recognition.

-“To be honest I thought the game was a shareware title with a box release from the developer.”
+“To be honest, I thought the game was a shareware title with a box release from the developer.”

 Vektor Storm got a lot of levels and there are even boss battles, many of them identical to Tempest in terms of what you see but there are enhancements here that ain’t in the original and yes the framerate in Vektor Storm is really good, heck I’d say it is better than the Arcade.